open-quantum-safe/boringssl/README.md

 liboqs and this integration are provided "as is", without warranty of any kind.
 See the [LICENSE](https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt) for the full disclaimer.

-We regularly test the fork on Ubuntu 18.04 and above.
-Support for other platforms and operating systems, as well as for old versions of GCC (< 8) and Clang (< 8), is not guaranteed.

 ### Limitations and security

 As research advances, the supported algorithms may see rapid changes in their security, and may even prove insecure against both classical and quantum computers.